Chien09/Chien09/README.md

 - 🌱 I’m currently learning everything I can in enhancing my knowledge/skills and expanding my techincal stack
 - 👯 Self-Motivated
-- ⚡ Fun Fact --> I love table tennis and dogs
+- ⚡ Fun Fact --> I have interests in table tennis, basketball, and dogs

 ### Social Media: